-CCK successfully appealed to the Court of Appeals for Veteran’s claims a Board decision that reduced the Veteran’s rating from 10 percent to a zero percent rating.
-The Board found that the Veteran’s condition no longer met the requirements of the 10 percent rating and therefore his condition had improved under the ordinary conditions of daily life.
+CCK successfully appealed to the Court of Appeals for Veterans Claims the Board decision that denied the Veteran’s claim that the reduction was improper.
+The Board found that the Veteran’s condition no longer met the requirements of the 10% rating and therefore his condition had improved under the ordinary conditions of daily life.

 The Court Agrees with CCK’s Argument that the Board Erred in Reducing the Veteran’s Rating

 CCK argued, and the Court agreed, that the Board erred when it reduced the Veteran’s rating.
 The Court found that the Board erred when it relied on a medical examination that failed to explain how the Veteran’s constant use of medication impacted his condition.
 The Board should not have considered the relief provided by medication when making a decision about a veteran’s rating.